How Much Does It Cost to Soundproof a Room?

 - Wall hangings and curtains: Tapestries, rugs and thick soundproof curtains can help cut down on the transmission of ambient sound from room to room.

 - Acoustic matting: Musicians often use acoustic foam to create a soundproof room for recording and to stop loud music from irritating neighbors.
-Acoustic foam is expensive, with tiles costing up to $100 each, but it has good sound-insulating properties.
+Acoustic foam is expensive — with tiles costing up to $434 (CAD 579) each from Walmart — but it has good sound-insulating properties.

 - Textured paint: Popcorn ceilings and textured wall decorations can absorb more sound than their smooth counterparts.
 The insulating properties of paint aren't going to be enough to drown out loud music, but painting can help cut down on the transmission of average noises.